TokenBrice/l2s-handbook/content/docs/ps-edge.md

 {{< /block >}}

 {{< notice tip >}}
 The gas costs estimations displayed on ParaSwap.io are **a worst-case scenario**.
-Often, the effective price will be lower.
-While GST2 can be harnessed to optimize your trade, ParaSwap will refund you the gas cost saved.
+Often, the effective price are lower.
+While GST2 can be harnessed to optimize your trade, ParaSwap refunds you the gas cost saved.
 {{< /notice >}}

 ---

-### ParaSwapPool
+### 📡 ParaSwapPool

 {{< notice note >}}
 On top of all major DEXes, ParaSwap has its private Market Maker pool.
-ParaSwapPool provides further opportunities to optimise the transactions, sometimes enabling our users to **beat the market rate**.
+ParaSwapPool provides further opportunities to optimize the transactions, sometimes enabling our users to **beat the market rate**.
 {{< /notice >}}

 ParaSwap pools the liquidity provided by professional liquidity providers in the ParaSwapPool.
 This pool is included in any relevant trade, just like another decentralized exchange.

 ---

-### Streamlined Allow Transactions
+### 🛂 Streamlined Allow Transactions

 {{< notice note >}}
 **With ParaSwap, one `Allow` rules them all!** Once you've allowed a given token on ParaSwap, you can exchange it on any DEX (through ParaSwap) - no further allow required!